akramarenkov/esam/README.md

 ## Purpose

-Used to create user accounts on managed nodes, configure SSH access for these accounts and conveniently connect to managed nodes from user workstations
+Used to create user accounts on many managed nodes, configure SSH access for these accounts and conveniently connect to managed nodes from user workstations

 ## Features